canvasxyz/canvas-docs/docs/tutorial/reading-from-chains.md

 # Reading on-chain data

-***Canvas is early-stage software, and this tutorial may be out of date.***

 Like all peer-to-peer protocols, Canvas applications need a way to determine who's allowed to post to the network.
-To accomplish this, we support both on-chain and off-chain ways to verify user identity.
+To accomplish this, we support on- and off-chain ways to verify user identity.

 For on-chain identity, the user's identity is read from a smart contract on a blockchain, such as an identity registry or NFT contract.

-For off-chain identity, the user should hold a [verifiable credential](https://www.w3.org/TR/vc-data-model/), a signed message from an issuer that's held off-chain.
+For off-chain identity, the user should hold a [verifiable credential](https://www.w3.org/TR/vc-data-model/), a signed message from an issuer that's held off-chain, which (currently) needs to be either hard-coded into the contract, or a smart contract fetched from on-chain.

-This tutorial walks you through reading on-chain identities, using an ERC-721 contract as an example.
+On-chain identity is simpler, so we'll cover that here.
+This tutorial walks you through reading from an ERC-721 contract (an NFT).

 ### Referencing a smart contract